ebruchez/public/Books.md

 - Mao [maybe The Great Chinese Revolution is enough]
 - WWI in general (The First World War (John Keegan))
 - WWII in general

+### Books recommended by Bertrand Russell

+From "The Problems of Philosophy":

+- Plato: Republic, especially Books VI and VII.
+- Descartes: Meditations.
+- Spinoza: Ethics.
+- Leibniz: The Monadology.
+- Berkeley: Three Dialogues between Hylas and Philonous.
+- Hume: Enquiry concerning Human Understanding.
+- Kant: Prolegomena to any Future Metaphysic.